postsharp/postsharp.github.io/_posts/2020-12-15-announcing_postsharp_6_8.md

 ---
 layout: post
 comments: true
-title: "Announcing PostSharp 6.8 RC: Support for .NET 5, C# 9 and improvements in logging"
+title: "Announcing PostSharp 6.8: Support for .NET 5, C# 9 and improvements in logging"
-date: 2020-12-07 14:00:00 +02:00
+date: 2020-12-15 11:30:00 +02:00
 categories: [Announcement]
 permalink: /post/postsharp-6-8-support-for-net-5-and-csharp-9.html
 author: "Lejla Rasic"
-image: /assets/images/blog/2020-12-07-distributed-logging/PS-6-8-RC.png
+image: /assets/images/blog/2020-12-07-distributed-logging/PostSharp 6.8-sq.png
 tag: featured
 ---

-We are happy to announce the release of PostSharp 6.8 RC.
+We are happy to announce the release of PostSharp 6.8.
 Included in this release are support for .NET 5 and C# 9 as well as significant improvements in logging.
 This version is available for [download](https://www.postsharp.net/download) on our website.

 ## Support for .NET 5 and C# 9